cloudfoundry-samples/spring-batch-tweet-workers/README.md

 ## Compiling and Pushing the Application to Cloud Foundry

-The application is configured with the Maven appassembler plugin, which will create a distribution directory and a start script that can be pushed to Cloud Foundry using the `vmc push` command:
+The application is configured with the Maven appassembler plugin, which will create a distribution directory and a start script that can be pushed to Cloud Foundry using the `vmc push` command.
+Use the provided manifest to push to Cloud Foundry.

     > mvn package
-    > vmc push tweet-worker --path=target/appassembler
+    > vmc push
     Would you like to deploy from the current directory?
-[Yn]: y Detected a Standalone Application, is this correct?
-[Yn]: y
-    1: java
-    2: java7
-    3: node
-    4: node06
-    5: ruby18
-    6: ruby19
-    Select Runtime [java]: 1
-    Selected java
-    Start Command: bin/demo
-    Application Deployed URL [None]: vertx-socks-sample.cloudfoundry.com
-    Memory reservation (128M, 256M, 512M, 1G, 2G) [64M]: 256M
-    How many instances?
-[1]:
-    Bind existing services to 'tweet-worker'? [yN]: n Create services to bind to 'tweet-worker'? [yN]: y
-	1: mongodb
-	2: mysql
-	3: postgresql
-	4: rabbitmq
-	5: redis
-	What kind of service?: 2
-	Specify the name of the service [mysql-771fd]: tweet-db Create another? [yN]: n
-    Would you like to save this configuration? [yN]: y Manifest written to manifest.yml.
+[Yn]:
+	Pushing application 'tweet-worker'...
 	Creating Application: OK
+	Creating Service [tweet-db]: OK
+	Binding Service [tweet-db]: OK
 	Uploading Application:
 	  Checking for available resources: OK
 	  Processing resources: OK
 	  Packing application: OK
-        Uploading (43K): OK
+	  Uploading (19K): OK
 	Push Status: OK
 	Staging Application 'tweet-worker': OK
 	Starting Application 'tweet-worker': OK

-The important responses the `vmc push` prompts are these:

-* Choose `Standalone Application`
-* Choose `java` runtime
-* Set the `Start Command` as shown
-* Set the `Memory reservation` to at least `256M`

 Now we can run 'vmc logs' to see if we are processing tweets: